MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-protect-pcs-macs.md

 # Protect unmanaged Windows 10 PCs and Macs in Microsoft 365 Business Premium

-The objective here is to protect any unmanaged Windows 10 PCs and Macs that are not enrolled in Microsoft Intune.
-Many small businesses and campaigns have staff who bring their own devices (BYOD), and these devices are not managed.
+Your objective is to protect any unmanaged Windows 10 PCs and Macs not enrolled in Microsoft Intune.
+Many small businesses and campaigns have staff who bring their own devices (BYODs), and these devices are not managed.

+Bring your own devices include personally-owned phones, tablets, and PCs.
+In these cases, users must install and run the Company Portal app to enroll these devices.
+This program lets users access company resources like email.

 For all unmanaged PCs and Macs, use the following guidelines to ensure that minimum security capabilities are configured.

 ## [Windows 10](#tab/Windows10)